 - You will have to pay a non-refundable deposit to apply for on-campus housing.

 - FSU housing flyer on graduate student on-campus housing options.
 Please contact the housing office for more information.

-Please note that FSU does not endorse or recommend any off-campus housing options.
-You should carefully consider and research all options before making the housing decisions that best fit your individual needs.
-This material is being provided to you for informational purposes only and may not represent the full range of options that are available to you.
+You should carefully consider and research all options before making the housing decisions that best fit your individual needs and before signing a lease.
+The information below is being provided to you for informational purposes only and does not represent the full range of options that are available to you.

 Apartments Recommended by International Students

-Each spring semester, we survey FSU international students to see if they would recommend where they currently live to other students.
-The map and table below present data from that survey, as well as information obtained by calling the apartment management companies in June 2017.
-Flags on the map are located the centers of the FSU Main and Engineering Campuses.
+Each semester, the Center for Global Engagement surveys FSU international students to see if they would recommend where they currently live to other students.
+The map and table below present data from that survey, as well as information from the apartment management companies as of February 2024.
+The book icon on the map is located at FSU's official address: 600 West College Avenue, Tallahassee, FL 32306.